-Housing and Regeneration - 20 places in England to be transformed through an ambitious regeneration programme.
-(Sheffield and Wolverhampton announced, no detail yet on the other 18).
-It is understood that there is a long list of places that Government will prioritise based on criteria such as productivity. - Homes England will partner with local leaders, the private sector and community groups to turbocharge regeneration and deliver new housing, health and education and leisure facilities, roads, and railways.
+2.11 Housing and Regeneration

+20 places in England to be transformed through an ambitious regeneration programme.
+Sheffield and Wolverhampton have been announced, but there is no detail on the other 18 areas.
+It is understood that there is a long list of places that Government will prioritise based on criteria such as

-- £120 million for Mayoral Combined Authorities will deliver 7,800 homes in the North and Midlands on disused brownfield land.
-West Yorkshire is to be allocated £22m over three years under the same criteria as the current Brownfield Housing Fund.
+- productivity.
+It is anticipated that, at a minimum for West Yorkshire, Bradford may be part of this programme. - Homes England will partner with local leaders, the private sector and community groups to turbocharge regeneration and deliver new housing, health and education and leisure facilities, roads, and railways. - £120 million for Mayoral Combined Authorities will deliver 7,800 homes in the North and Midlands on disused brownfield land.
+WY to be allocated £22m over three years same criteria as the current Brownfield Housing Fund.
 Additional spend for additional deliverable sites within the same timescales as current fund will be extremely challenging. - The Government will also launch a £1.5bn Levelling Up Building Fund, providing loans to small and medium-sized builders and developers to deliver 42,000 homes with the vast majority going outside London and the South East.